Cloud-SPAN/03genomics/_episodes/04-quality-control.md

 > ## Exercise
 >
-> Discuss your results with a neighbor.
+> Discuss your results on the padlet.
 Which sample(s) looks the best
 > in terms of per base sequence quality?
 Which sample(s) look the
 > worst?
 >